Sapphirine/Lending-Club-Loan-Status-Predictor/README.md

 To use these notebooks in conjunction with the preprocessing script, one would simply need to change the file paths accordingly.

+LCDataDictionary.xlsx is an Excel file that describes the different features in more detail as it pertains to Lending Club.